gkim9/HW3-PRIM-MST/README.md

 # HW 3: Prim's algorithm

+## Description
+Prim's algorithm can find the Minimum Spanning Tree (MST) of a graph, provided that the graph is fully connected and undirected.
+MST is a graph such that all vertices are connected with no cycles.

+The algorithm begins by picking an arbitrary starting vertex and by choosing the smallest edge from it, exploring the connected vertex.
+The newly explored vertex is added to the set of explored vertices, and the smallest edge from any of the vertices in the explored set to a vertex not in the explored set is added.
+This process continues until all nodes have been explored.

+mst/graph.py will create an "mst" attribute of a numpy array containing the weights of the edges of the mst.
+To achieve this, we use the heapq module to create a sorted queue.

+## Provided README
 In this assignment, you'll implement Prim's algorithm, a non-trivial greedy algorithm used to construct minimum spanning trees.

 ## Tasks